1969 Allentown mayoral election

 The 1969 Allentown mayoral election was a municipal election in Allentown, the third largest city in Pennsylvania.
-Republican educator Clifford S. Bartholomew would defeat Democrat Joseph S. Daddona, then a first-term city councilmen, who had beaten incumbent mayor Raymond D. Bracy in the primaries.
+Republican educator Clifford S. Bartholomew defeated Democrat Joseph S. Daddona, then a first-term city councilmen, who had beaten incumbent mayor Raymond D. Bracy in the primaries.

 Background

-Democratic mayor Raymond “Ray” D. Bracy had been elected in 1966 and faced growing discontent over his urban renewal projects that 'cleared' blighted housing by demolishing large, mostly minority, communities.
-Bracy would refuse to meet with local NAACP leaders over urban renewal concerns, which greatly hurt his reputation within the Allentown Democratic Party.
+Democratic mayor Raymond "Ray" D. Bracy had been elected in 1966 and faced growing discontent over his urban renewal projects that 'cleared' blighted housing by demolishing large, mostly minority, communities.
+He refused to meet with local NAACP leaders over urban renewal concerns, which greatly hurt his reputation within the Allentown Democratic Party.